syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/how-to/change-the-color-of-the-textbox-based-on-its-value.md

 # Change the color of the TextBox based on its value

-You can change the color of the TextBox by validating its value using regular expression in the `keyup` event for predicting the numeric values as demonstrated in the following code sample.
+You can change the color of the TextBox by validating its value using regular expression for predicting the numeric values as demonstrated in the following code sample.

 {% if page.publishingplatform == "aspnet-core" %}